UBC-InfoVis/2021-436V-tutorials/2_D3_Tutorial/2_D3_Tutorial.md

 ES6 introduced classes to better support object-oriented programming that you should use.
 Note that when reading code for older JavaScript versions, a similar functionality was achieved by using Object.prototype functions.

-Similar to other programming languages ES6 classes have a constructor and properties can be defined by using the keyword ```this```:
+Similar to other programming languages, ES6 classes have a constructor and properties can be defined by using the keyword ```this```:

 ```javascript
 // ES6 Class